PrestaShop/prestashop.github.io/news/_posts/releases/2015-06-22-prestashop-1-6-1-0-performances.md

 1.6.1.0 is a major release in terms of performances, with up to 10x speed up in some cases.

-To achieve those results we have worked really closely with Jocelyn Fournier, optimization expert, modifying about 6600 lines of code in a few months.
-We hope you’ll be happy with this version.
-Do not hesitate to report any performance issues on [the Forge](http://forge.prestashop.com)!
+To achieve those results we have worked really closely with the PrestaShop team, modifying about 6600 lines of code in a few months.
+We hope you’ll be happy with this version, and don’t hesitate to report any performance issues on [the Forge](http://forge.prestashop.com)!

-Final note: Whereas in 1.6.0.14 we recommend to not enable the PrestaShop cache, in 1.6.1.0 we recommend you to enable it, with a local Memcached server (APC should be OK as well).
+Final note: Whereas in 1.6.0.14 we recommended to not enable the PrestaShop cache, in 1.6.1.0 we recommend you to enable it, with a local Memcached server (APC should be OK as well).

-_Note: This article was first published by Jocelyn on his blog at Sotfizy.
-[Read the original here](https://www.softizy.com/blog/prestashop-1-6-1-0-performances/)._